fontforge/fontforge.github.io/en-US/downloads/mac.md

 [fink](http://www.finkproject.org/) have FontForge packages which you may like to use.

-# Compiling a package from source code
+## Compiling a Mac package from source code

 Ben Martin discussed how to build a binary package [on GitHub](https://github.com/fontforge/fontforge/issues/102#issuecomment-12314099).